Career Development Food Safety

 food-safety-inspection

-Cleaning, disinfecting, and sanitization became front and center in every conversation as the world squared off with sickness, anxiety, and uncertainty.
-While these are essential terms to understand and habits to maintain, Trust20 challenges the foodservice industry to expand its definition of safety.
+Cleaning, disinfecting, and sanitization became front and center to every conversation as the world squared off with sickness, anxiety, and uncertainty in the early days of the COVID-19 pandemic.
+And while these are essential terms to understand and habits to maintain at all times, the pandemic fundamentally changed how we understand “safe” dining.
+At Trust20, we challenge the foodservice industry to expand their definition of safety beyond the foundations of food safety practices.
 In this article we will cover:

 How the pandemic changed our perceptions of "safe" dining